ponolite/INFO-5940-Codespace/README.md

 ${localEnv:OPENAI_API_KEY}
 ```

-Stores the OpenAI API key as a secret variable so it is not exposed in source control.
+Stores the OpenAI API key as a secret variable (and call it within `in .devcontainer`) so it is not exposed in source control.

 **Optional reinstall command used to fix dependency conflicts:**